wtc4863/checkers-app/docs/DesignDoc.md

 the future to avoid violations such as that, now that we have identified one and gone through the process of correcting it.

+Another improvement we can make on top of our previous improvement is the creation of another "controller" element that facilitates the translation of the Model and UI tiers.
+So far, our implementation relies on the `GameController` class to translate the backend representation of the board to the model for the client.
+However, the responsibility of the `GameController` class should only fall within game administration related things, not Server/Client interactions.

 ## Testing
 > _This section will provide information about the testing performed
 > and the results of the testing._